 By law, most packaged food must be labeled with a nutrition facts table and ingredients list.

 It provides information on serving size, calories, certain nutrients and % daily values (% DV).

 All of the nutrition information on the label is based on one serving of the food.

 It may also tell you about the number of servings per container.

 Amount of Calories

 If you consume more or less than the serving size, you’ll need to take that into account when estimating the calories you’re consuming.

-The nutrients that must be included are: Total fat, saturated fat, trans fat, cholesterol, sodium, total carbohydrate, dietary fiber, sugars, added sugars, protein, calcium, vitamin D, iron, and potassium.
+The nutrients that must be included are: total fat, saturated fat, trans fat, cholesterol, sodium, total carbohydrate, dietary fiber, total sugars, added sugars, and protein, as well as certain vitamins and minerals.